Extrality/NACA_simulation/README.md

 - ```x_expd```: Expansion ratio in the x-direction behind the airfoil (edge between vertices 1 and 10)

 ## Citation
+The original paper accepted at the 36th Conference on Neural Information Processing Systems (NeurIPS 2022) Track on Datasets and Benchmarks can be found [here](https://openreview.net/forum?id=Zp8YmiQ_bDC) and the preprint [here](https://arxiv.org/abs/2212.07564). **Disclaimer: An important update correcting an inconsistency in the Machine Learning experiments proposed in the main part of the NeurIPS version of the paper has been done.
+Please refer to the [ArXiv version](https://arxiv.org/abs/2212.07564) for the up to date version.**

+Please cite this paper if you use this dataset in your own work.
 ```
 @inproceedings{
 bonnet2022airfrans,